An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: The Conditional Gaussian Nonlinear System Modeling Framework

 \begin{proof}[\textbf{\underline{Proof}}] This is Theorem 12.6 in Liptser \& Shiryaev \cite{liptser2001statisticsII}, which is the multi-dimensional analog of Theorem 11.1.
-For the analogous result in the case of discrete time, see Theorem 13.3, with the respective sufficient assumptions given in Subchapter 13.2.1.
-Thorough details are also provided in Kolodziej \cite{kolodziej1980state} for the continuous-time case.
+Thorough details are also provided in Kolodziej \cite{kolodziej1980state}.
+For the analogous result in the case of discrete time (i.e., where the CGNS consists of stochastic difference equations and $\vx$ is observed at discrete times instants), see Theorem 13.3 of Liptser \& Shiryaev \cite{liptser2001statisticsII}, with the respective sufficient assumptions given in Subchapter 13.2.1.

 The proof, regardless of continuous- or discrete-time, uses the conditional characteristic function method and a conditional version of the law-uniqueness theorem \cite{kolodziej1980state, yuan2016some}. \end{proof}